Akkage/Implementation-of-Multiple-Signal-Classification-algorithm-for-Direction-of-Arrival-Estimation/README.md

 The algorithm uses Linear Algebra techniques.
 Implementation is done in MATLAB.
 Files:
 music_algo.m : This is the main project file Estimation of DOAs.fig : Open this file in MATLAB.
-The peaks in the graph shows DOAs.[music_algorithm.zip](https://github.com/Akkage/Implementation-of-Multiple-Signal-Classification-algorithm-for-Direction-of-Arrival-Estimation/files/7108179/music_algorithm.zip)
+The peaks in the graph shows DOAs.